TiBOcode/astrotibo/src/content/notes/less-is-more.md

 ---
 When people start practicing and creating their first improvisation loop, they often express a specific doubt, thinking, "Shouldn't it be harder to make something that sounds nice?".
 There's a widespread social bias that difficulty implies beauty, especially in music.
 This mindset leads many to underappreciate the beauty of simplicity and dismiss easily accessible music as less valuable.

-# The power of simplicity
+# Minimalism over Complexity in Music
 This whole approach to improvisation is about taking the most out of simplicity.
-Minimalism, however, is about [less is more](/notes/lessismore).
+Minimalism, however, is about Less is More.
 When you strip down a composition to its essential elements, every note, strum, or beat carries greater weight and meaning.
 This approach is especially resonant in instruments like the ukulele

 **Simplicity isn’t about limiting creativity; it’s about focusing it**.
 By embracing fewer chords or a simpler rhythm, you allow the true essence of the music to emerge.
 1. Accessibility: Simple loops allow you to start creating beautiful sounds right away, boosting your confidence and motivation.